 There were two sequels, Ginger Snaps: Unleashed (2004) and the prequel Ginger Snaps Back: The Beginning (2004), both featuring return appearances from Emily Perkins and Katharine Isabelle.
 The sequels are excellent films – in fact, manage to be even better films than the original.

-John Fawcett has subsequently failed to deliver anything that holds the promise that Ginger Snaps does.
-He subsequently went on within the genre to direct one of the episodes of the alien abduction mini-series Taken (2002), the supernatural film The Dark (2005) and the British psycho-thriller mini-series Bon Voyage (2006).
+John Fawcett subsequently went on within the genre to direct one of the episodes of the alien abduction mini-series Taken (2002), the supernatural film The Dark (2005) and the British psycho-thriller mini-series Bon Voyage (2006) and has mostly worked directing television.
 More recently, Fawcett was the creator of the hit cloning tv series Orphan Black (2013-7).